Student Mathematics Problem Solving Competition: Grades 5-8

 In an effort to showcase the 21st century skills and student collaboration models being taught in our county schools, our STEAM math team of teachers have designed the Student Mathematics Problem Solving Competition for grades 5-8.

-The problem solving task will be sent to all grade 5-8 math teachers in February 21st, 2020.
-Teachers may then form a team of 1-3 students (one team per grade level, per site) that may then select which problem they wish to solve (grade levels 5-6 or 7-8).
-Teams will have until March 26th, 2020 to solve their chosen problem and to create a presentation of their process and solution (paper, poster, video, etc.) to be submitted for judging.
-All projects must be submitted by Thursday, March 26, 2020 from 2-4pm at the Main Center Building at the Nevada County Fairgrounds for judging.
-First, second, and third place awards will be given in each grade level.
+A problem solving task will be sent to all grade 5-8 math teachers on February 21st, 2020.
+Teachers may then form a team of 1-4 students (one team per grade level 5-8, per site) that will create a well designed, complete response to the task.
+Teams will have until March 26th, 2020 to submit their presentation of the processes, formulas, and the solution (paper, poster, video, etc.) to be submitted for judging.
+All projects must be submitted by Thursday, March 26, 2020 from 2-4 pm at the Main Center Building at the Nevada County Fairgrounds for judging.
+First, second, and third place prizes and awards will be given in each grade level.

 - February 21st: Menu of math-based problems sent to all 5-8th grade math teachers